readyplayerme/rpm-unity-sdk-avatar-creator/README.md

 ## Note

-### Camera
-Webcam support is currently only available for PC using Unity’s native API.
+- Camera support is currently only available for PC using Unity’s webcam native API.
-To add support for other platforms, you will need to implement it yourself.

-### File Picker
-Unity does not have a native file picker, so we have discontinued support for this feature.
+- Unity does not have a native file picker, so we have discontinued support for this feature.
-To add support for a file picker, you will need to implement it yourself.
+- To add support for camera on other platforms and file picker, you will need to implement it yourself.